Hundred Years' War, 1369–1389: Background

 In the Treaty of Brétigny, Edward III renounced his claim to the French throne in exchange for the duchy of Aquitaine in full sovereignty.
-Between the nine years of formal peace between the two kingdoms, the English and French clashed in Brittany and Castile.
+During the nine years of formal peace between the two kingdoms, the English and French clashed in Brittany and Castile.

 In the War of the Breton Succession, the English backed the heir male, the House of Montfort (a cadet of the House of Dreux, itself a cadet of the Capetian dynasty) while the French backed the heir general, the House of Blois.
 Since Brittany allowed female succession, the French considered the Blois side to be the rightful heir.
 The war began in 1341, but the English continued backing the Montforts even after the Peace of Brétigny.
 The English-supported claimant John of Montfort defeated and killed the French claimant, Charles of Blois, at the Battle of Auray in 1364.
 By that time, however, Edward III no longer had a claim to the throne of France, so John had to accept the suzerainty of the French king in order to hold his duchy in peace.
 Thus, the English derived no benefit from their victory.
 In fact, the French received the benefit of improved generalship in the person of the Breton commander Bertrand du Guesclin, who, leaving Brittany, entered the service of Charles and became one of his most successful generals.

 With peace in France, the mercenaries and soldiers lately employed in the war became unemployed, and turned to plundering.
 Charles V also had a score to settle with Pedro the Cruel, King of Castile, who married his sister-in-law, Blanche of Bourbon, and had her poisoned.
 Charles V ordered Du Guesclin to lead these bands to Castile to depose Pedro the Cruel.
 The Castilian Civil War ensued.
 Du Guesclin succeeded in his object; Henry of Trastámara was placed on the Castilian throne.